Taming Two Dragons: Co-Occurring Disorders

 Last but not least, a woman with co-occurring disorders will most likely benefit from some way of understanding her experience through a spiritual or existential outlook, whether this is relying on her God source, however she comes to know that source, or whether she finds other words and ways to know a power that is bigger and stronger than her double-headed dragon, who can intervene, intercede, and aid her when she is at her weakest.

 A Villa Kali Ma, we follow a daily structure for healthy living that entrains a woman to habits that support recovery from co-occurring disorders.
-We also provide her with a treatment team that understand her experiences and teach her the coping skills she can use to soothe herself and to survive attacks from her substance disorder and her mental health disorder.
+Our integrated treatment for co-occurring disorders also provides a team that understand her experiences and teach her the coping skills she can use to soothe herself and to survive attacks from her substance disorder and her mental health disorder.
 Finally, we share contexts and practices that she might like to use to develop a connection to a personal version of spirituality, that can support and sustain her.